ahmadnazif/AiChatFrontendDemo/README.md

 ## App technology & dependency
 - Blazor WebAssembly Standalone (.NET 8)
 - SignalR client with MsgPack serialization
-- Since this app is using SignalR, the underlying WebSocket & SSE (server-sent event) is used to power the real-time chatting.
+- Since this app is using SignalR, the underlying WebSocket & SSE (server-sent event) is used to power the real-time interactions.

 ## Misc
 - Backend API server (AiChatBackend) must be running in order this app to work.